Physical Media

 OverBlood 2 Preview Book [Vol. 1]

 The first of 2 printed promotional booklets distributed in Japan to promote the game ahead of it’s release.
+It contains information about the game including characters, locations, gameplay mechanics and some thoughts from the game’s creators.

 OverBlood 2 Preview Book [Vol. 2]